vlang/v/README.md

 cd v/compiler
-wget https://vlang.io/v.c # Download the V compiler's source translated to C cc -std=c11 -w -o vc v.c  # Build it with Clang or GCC ./vc -o v .               # Use the resulting V binary to build V from V source ./v -o v .                # Bootstrap the compiler to make sure it works
+wget https://vlang.io/v.c # Download the V compiler's source translated to C cc -std=c11 -w -o vc v.c  # Build it with Clang or GCC ./vc -o v . && rm vc      # Use the resulting V binary to build V from V source, delete the old compiler ./v -o v .                # Bootstrap the compiler to make sure it works
 ```